terriyu/contact-tracing/README.md

 ===============

-Repository for development of R code, which implements the contact tracing method in social networks.
+Repository for development of R code, which implements the contact tracing sampling method in social networks.

-See Krista Gile's thesis in references below for more details about contact tracing.
+See Krista Gile's thesis in references below for more details about contact tracing sampling.

 Features
 --------